Lamin10/survey-result/README.md

 + Created another convig vars and named the value to "PORT" and in the value field added "8000"

 ## Added our buildpack
-+Buildpacs are scripts that are run when your app is deployed, they are used to install dependency for your app and configure your environment.
++ Buildpacs are scripts that are run when your app is deployed, they are used to install dependency for your app and configure your environment.
-+Buildpacs added are python and nodejs
++ Buildpacs added are python and nodejs

 ## Connecting our Heroku to Github
-+Navigated to the deploy section in Heroku and connected to Github, seached for our Github repository name for deployment and connected it.
++ Navigated to the deploy section in Heroku and connected to Github, seached for our Github repository name for deployment and connected it.
 ## Deployment method
 +Deployed our app manually instead of automatic deployment

 ## Errors during deployment
-+The errors encounterd during deployment was duse to unneeded dependencies in the requirements.txt file and the error was rectified by
++ The errors encounterd during deployment was duse to unneeded dependencies in the requirements.txt file and the error was rectified by
-+deleting all the unneeded list of dependencies and redoploying our app again successfully.
++ deleting all the unneeded list of dependencies and redoploying our app again successfully.

 ![Deployment errors](/images/deploynent-errors.png)